mezcel/terminal-profile/README.md

     ```diff
     IMPORTANT:
-    - Installer will close all Windows Terminal instances if any are opened.
+    - The installer will close all Windows Terminal instances if any are opened.
-    - Processes, inculding the installer script will terminate.
+    - Processes actively running in Windows Terminal, inculding the installer script, will terminate.
     - Run installer using Win10's native Powershell or Command Prompt clients.
     ```